LucasDelfino92/morrowindsharp/setup.md

 C:\Games\Morrowind Mods
 ```

-> Make sure you don't create your Morrowind Mods folder inside your Morrowind folder, or else you will run into issues when you try to launch the game through Mod Organizer 2, most importantly, your mods not being registered.
+> Make sure you don't create your Morrowind Mods folder inside your Morrowind folder. **Mod Organizer 2** will fail to register your installed mods.

 ## Cleaning up your GOG installation